laneb/congruence_solver/README.md

 Polynomial congruences are the central topic of most elementary number theory and abstract algebra curricula.
 A [congruence](https://en.wikipedia.org/wiki/Modular_equation) is an [equivalence relation](https://en.wikipedia.org/wiki/Equivalence_relation) arising from [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic) (or "clock arithmetic").
 For example, the idea "5 hours past 8 is 1" is expressed in the congruence <code>8 + 5 = 1 mod 12</code>.
 A polynomial congruence is simply a congruence involving a polynomial e.g. <code>x + 6 = 1 mod 15</code> or <code>x<sup>3</sup> - x<sup>2</sup> = 0 mod 39.</code>

 The problem of solving a system of congruences is to find all inputs satisfying the congruence, much like solving a system of equations.
-Elementary number theory develops tools like [Hensel Lifting](https://en.wikipedia.org/wiki/Hensel%27s_lemma#Hensel_Lifting) for solving polynomial congruences and the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem) systems of polynomial congruences.
+Elementary number theory develops tools like [Hensel Lifting](https://en.wikipedia.org/wiki/Hensel%27s_lemma#Hensel_Lifting) for solving polynomial congruences and the [Chinese Remainder Theorem](https://en.wikipedia.org/wiki/Chinese_remainder_theorem) for solving systems of polynomial congruences.

 ## Installation